anshu-dev/point-maker-web/README.md

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.

+It is front end app build in Ember.
+It shows a map at the top and a list of entered points below that.
+Click on map, show popup to enter name and save that name with coordinates.
+Point can be edited and deleted.

 ## Prerequisites

 You will need the following things properly installed on your computer.